QCD corrections to the Golden decay channel of the Higgs boson: Introduction

 \section{Introduction}

-With the groundbreaking discovery of the Higgs boson by the CMS and ATLAS~\citep{CMS:2012qbp,ATLAS:2012yve} collaborations at the LHC in 2012, particle physics has entered into a realm of precision studies.
-The Higgs boson is one of its kind in the Standard Model (SM), therefore, precision measurements in the Higgs sector provide an opportunity to look for the physics beyond the Standard Model (BSM). {All the present and future colliders, such as the Large Hadron Collider (LHC)~\citep{Peskin:2013xra}, High-Luminosity LHC (HL-LHC)~\citep{Apollinari:2015wtw}, Future Circular Collider (FCC-ee)~\citep{TLEPDesignStudyWorkingGroup:2013myl}, Circular Electron Positron Collider (CEPC)~\citep{CEPC-SPPCStudyGroup:2015csa,CEPC-SPPCStudyGroup:2015esa}, and the International Linear Collider (ILC)~\citep{Baer:2013cma} aim to explore the uncharted territory of fundamental interactions by measuring various Higgs properties with higher statistics.
-On the theory side, highly precise predictions for Higgs production and decay channels are needed for a fairer comparison with future experimental data.}
+With the groundbreaking discovery of the Higgs boson by the CMS and ATLAS~\cite{CMS:2012qbp,ATLAS:2012yve} collaborations at the LHC in 2012, particle physics has entered the realm of precision studies.
+The Higgs boson is one of its kind in the Standard Model (SM); therefore, precision measurements in the Higgs sector provide an opportunity to look for the physics beyond the Standard Model (BSM). {All the present and future colliders, such as the Large Hadron Collider (LHC)~\cite{Peskin:2013xra}, High-Luminosity LHC (HL-LHC)~\cite{Apollinari:2015wtw}, Future Circular Collider (FCC-ee)~\cite{TLEPDesignStudyWorkingGroup:2013myl}, Circular Electron Positron Collider (CEPC)~\cite{CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi}, and the International Linear Collider (ILC)~\cite{Baer:2013cma} aim to explore the uncharted territory of the fundamental interactions by measuring various Higgs properties with higher statistics.
+On the theory side, highly precise predictions for the Higgs production and decay channels are needed for a fairer comparison with future experimental data.}

-Among the five prominent decay modes of Higgs, the rare but most important one is the decay of Higgs boson into four charged leptons, also known as the ``Golden decay channel".
-This decay channel played a significant role during the Higgs discovery in 2012 as it provides a particularly clean signature around the Higgs mass ($\sim 125 $ GeV) in the invariant mass spectrum of final state leptons.
-Furthermore, kinematic distributions of final state leptons for this decay mode not only allow for precision mass measurements of the Higgs boson but also serve as a powerful tool to study its spin and $CP$ properties~\citep{ATLAS:2014euz,CMS:2013fjq,Bolognesi:2012mm,CMS:2014nkk,ATLAS:2013xga}.
-The data collected in the off-shell production and decay of Higgs to four leptons via $Z$-boson pairs can constrain its total decay width~\citep{ATLAS:2014lla,CMS:2014quz}.
-Thus, improved predictions for the golden decay mode are paramount to have a better understanding of Higgs properties.
+Among the five prominent decay modes of the Higgs, a rare but important one is the decay of the Higgs boson into four charged leptons, also known as the ``Golden decay channel".
+This decay channel played a significant role during the Higgs discovery in 2012 as it provided a particularly clean signature around the Higgs mass ($\sim 125 $ GeV) in the invariant mass spectrum of the final state leptons.
+Furthermore, kinematic distributions of the final state leptons for this decay mode not only allow for precision mass measurements of the Higgs boson but also serve as a powerful tool to study its spin and $CP$ properties~\cite{ATLAS:2014euz,CMS:2013fjq,Bolognesi:2012mm,CMS:2014nkk,ATLAS:2013xga}.
+The data collected in the off-shell production and decay of the Higgs to four leptons via the $Z$-boson pairs can constrain its total decay width~\cite{Caola:2013yja,ATLAS:2015cuo,CMS:2014quz}.
+Thus, improved predictions for the golden decay mode are paramount to having a better understanding of the Higgs properties.
 In this direction, several works have been reported in the literature.